 What They Reveal

-Third-generation biological clocks do not just estimate your biological age — they measure the PACE at which you are aging.
+Third-generation biological clocks do not just estimate biological age — they measure the PACE of aging.
 The same person can be aging faster or slower depending on current conditions.
 This is measurable, repeatable, and actionable.

 Mitochondrial Biogenesis: Building New Power Plants

-Your cells contain energy generators that produce the fuel for every biological process.
-The number and efficiency of these generators directly determines your capacity — physical, cognitive, and emotional.
+Cells contain energy generators that produce the fuel for every biological process.
+The number and efficiency of these generators directly determines capacity — physical, cognitive, and emotional.

 How New Ones Are Built

 There is a master regulator that controls the creation of new energy generators.
 It is activated primarily by exercise — particularly endurance exercise — and by cold exposure.
-When you exercise consistently, your cells literally build more power plants to meet the demand.
+Consistent exercise causes cells to literally build more power plants to meet the demand.

 This is not abstract biology.
 More mitochondria means more available energy.
 More energy means more capacity for everything — physical performance, mental clarity, emotional regulation, creative output.
+For builders, this is throughput.
 The builder who exercises regularly is not just healthier — they have more raw capacity for the work they care about.

-Your gut and your brain communicate continuously through a major nerve pathway.
+The gut and the brain communicate continuously through a major nerve pathway.
 This is not metaphorical.
 It is a physical, bidirectional communication system that influences mood, cognition, immune function, and inflammation.

 What Disrupts It